micahcourey/stevens-connect-guides/administration-guides/data-warehouse-setup.md

         CREATE DATABASE database_name;

+    > Note that you can name 'database_name' to whatever you want to name your database, just make sure to follow the MySQL <a href="https://dev.mysql.com/doc/refman/8.0/en/identifiers.html">naming conventions</a>.

 3. Next we will create a non-root user and password which will be used by <span class="app-name"></span> to access your MySQL database.
 To create a user issue the following command from the MySQL shell:

         CREATE USER 'newuser'@'%' IDENTIFIED BY 'password';

-    > replace 'new user' and 'password' with a username and password but do not remove the quote marks.
+    > Replace 'new user' and 'password' with a username and password but do not remove the quote marks.

 4. Your new user has been created but the user doesn't have access to the database.
-Next we will grant the user all privileges to the database. issue the following command replacing database_name and newuser with the name of the database we created in step 2 and the user we created in step 3:
+Next we will grant the user all privileges to the database.
+Issue the following command replacing database_name and newuser with the name of the database we created in step 2 and the user we created in step 3:

         GRANT CREATE, INSERT ON database_name.* TO 'username'@'%' WITH GRANT OPTION;